Fractals - Marginal Analysis of the Koch Snowflake

 fig 4-1

-Figure 4-1 above shows how the fractal analysis is similar if not the same as a typical economics textbook diagram: marginal utility reference.
+Figure 4-1 above shows how the fractal analysis is similar to, if not the same as, a typical economics textbook diagram: marginal utility reference.

-The MA curve is a 'Power law' function, and it demonstrates Pareto distribution - the 80/20 rule.
+The MA curve is a 'Power law' function that demonstrates the Pareto distribution—the 80/20 rule.

-As the total area of the Koch Snowflake increases, after each iteration, the marginal or extra area (also) diminishes.
+As the total area of the Koch Snowflake increases, the marginal or extra area (also) diminishes after each iteration.

-The fractal is the perfect demonstration of diminishing marginal utility; it could be interpreted that diminishing marginal utility is a perfect demonstration of the (universal) fractal - that both are the same thing?
+The fractal is the perfect demonstration of diminishing marginal utility; it could be interpreted as a perfect demonstration of the (universal) fractal - that both are the same thing?

 Here are some internet references on marginal utility: